 Intercom system base stations enable visitors outside a building to communicate with visitors inside a building.

-As the central piece of an intercom system, the base station controls the entire system.
+The base station controls the entire system as the central piece of an intercom system.
 Installed at the property’s entrance, the base station must be connected to power, a door release device, and every substation.
 You can either hardwire the base station to substations or connect them wirelessly.

 Visitors use the base station to notify tenants of their arrival and communicate with any substation in the building.

-Pro tip: When purchasing an intercom system, choose one that has a base station with a built-in camera.
+Pro tip: Choose a base station with a built-in camera when purchasing an intercom system.
 The camera adds a layer of security and convenience by letting tenants see who’s at the door before letting them in.

 Intercom substations

-Intercom system substations allow tenants inside the building to communicate with visitors outside the building.
-They also allow tenants to grant visitors access to the property through a ‘door open’ button.
+Intercom system substations allow tenants inside the building to communicate with visitors outside the building and grant visitors access to the property through a ‘door open’ button.

 Traditionally, substations were physical pieces of hardware that included a speaker and a microphone.
-You would have to install them at various points throughout the building and hardwire them directly to the base station.
+They were installed at various points throughout the building and hardwired directly to the base station.

-Today, modern intercom systems ditch the substation hardware and instead rely on peoples’ smartphones to act as the intercom substation.
-Not only does this allow tenants to open the door wherever they are, but it also allows them to see who is at the door through a live video call.
+Today, modern intercom systems ditch the substation hardware and instead rely on people’s smartphones as the intercom substation.
+This allows tenants to open the door wherever they are and see who is at the door through a live video call.

 Pro tip: Find an intercom system that uses smartphones as the intercom’s substations.
 You’ll get more features, including video calls, remote property access, and keyless entry.
-Plus, you won’t have to pay for additional hardware, wiring, and labor costs to install the intercom substations throughout your building.
+You won’t have to pay for additional hardware, wiring, and labor costs to install the intercom substations throughout your building.

 Takeaways: